 There is also recognition that the parties will retain the ability to regulate economic activity in order to achieve “legitimate public policy objectives”, which include health, social services, education, safety, the environment, public morals and promotion and protection of cultural diversity”: the later we make take to mean that the French government can put a quota on English-language films and limit media ownership.

 Specifics of the above for the movement of goods: a free trade area and co-operation in systems to allow frictionless free trade.

-However, contradicting those observations, Sub-section B (‘Tariffs’) states :
+In the original version however, contradicting those observations, Sub-section B (‘Tariffs’) stated:

 The economic partnership should ensure no tariffs, fees, charges or quantitative restrictions across all sectors, with ambitious customs arrangements that, in line with the Parties’ objectives and principles above, build and improve on the single customs territory provided for in the Withdrawal Agreement which obviates the need for checks on rules of origin.

 However this could not work without a customs union, hence the reference to “a single customs territory” and this would have been a problem in settling any trade agreement outside Europe.
 Therefore the 2019 version substitutes:

 The economic partnership should through a Free Trade Agreement ensure no tariffs, fees, charges or quantitative restrictions across all sectors with appropriate and modern accompanying rules of origin, and with ambitious customs arrangements that are in line with the Parties’ objectives and principles above.

 Manufacturers and the car industry in particular may panic at this: their parts come from all over the world and the resulting machine does not have a single country of original.
 The practical implications will have to be worked out.
 It is essentially the same as applies in other free trade agreements such as the EU-Canada CETA and presumably not insoluble, but if mismanaged would be an unwelcome extra burden.